App version: 0.1.0

 What Is an Example of Peer-to-Peer Lending?

-One example of a peer-to-peer lending platform is Prosper.
-Each P2P platform has its own criteria, rating scales, and fees.Like most unsecured personal loans, peer-to-peer loans can be used for a variety of purposes.
+An example of peer-to-peer lending is a borrower using a platform like Prosper to secure a loan directly from individual investors.
+The borrower applies online, investors fund the loan, and repayment is made with interest.
+This process bypasses traditional banks, offering competitive rates for borrowers and returns for investors.Like most unsecured personal loans, peer-to-peer loans can be used for a variety of purposes.
 This includes debt consolidation, home improvement, medical bills, and car repair.

 Peer-to-Peer Lending vs Bank Loans